 Note that the model is declared as a variable property and as an implicitly unwrapped optional (IUO).
 In the fullness of time, I have come to realize that IUOs and variable properties (in this case) are problematic.

-With respect to the use of a variable property, the code violates the overwhelming preference in the Swift community for immutable state.
-As described in the blog posts and StackOverflow answer referenced in the preceding sentence, immutable state is easier to reason about and less prone to concurrency issues.
-Once BreedDetailVC’s model is set, there is no business reason for it to ever change.
+’s model is set, there is no business reason for it to ever change.
 But it can.
 One developer might write code that assumes that the model never will change, but another developer might write code that violates this assumption.
 In the absence of a business requirement, the cost of this mutability is, in my view, unacceptable.

-IUOs are a shorthand for optionals that fatalError() when accessed before they are set.
+when accessed before they are set.
 This shorthand, the IUO, is controversial, as evidenced by the fact that SwiftLint warns about them, albeit not by default.
 As Paul Hudson put it, “Broadly speaking, you should avoid implicitly unwrapped optionals unless you’re certain they are safe – and even then you should think twice.”

 Because of the controversial nature of IUOs, I avoid them in one of my public-facing repos, Conjugar.
 A use case of IUOs that remains uncontroversial, as far as I can tell, is in the declarations of outlets.
 The acceptance of this particular use of IUOs by the Swift-iOS-developer community probably stems from the fact that Xcode and IB automatically create IUOs when developers connect outlets from XIBs and storyboards to code.
 Why do Xcode and IB automatically create IUO outlets?
 Given the Swift initializer rule, view-controller properties must be IUOs or optionals.
 Given the controversial nature of IUOs, why not suggest optional outlets?
-To do so would necessitate guarding or force-unwrapping upon every access.
-Whomever at Apple made the decision to have Xcode and IB create IUOs was respecting the swift-initializer rule and saving developers the trouble of dealing with optional outlets.
+To do so would necessitate guard

-Making breed a variable-property IUO prevents the following compilation error:
+a variable-property IUO prevents the following compilation error:

 The cause of this error would be a related rule of Swift initializers: that non-optional, non-IUO constant properties must be initialized by the end of a type’s initializer.
-But breed can’t be initialized by the end of BreedDetailVC’s initializer because, when the developer uses IB to construct this user interface, the developer doesn’t call BreedDetailVC’s initializer directly.
-Instead, the runtime calls the initializer, and the runtime doesn’t know how to initialize developer-defined properties.
+But breed

 This analysis illustrates the PL advantage that is the subject of this post: that, unlike PL, IB prevents use of non-optional, constant view-controller properties.
 This prevention is in tension with the fact that non-optional, constant properties are sometimes appropriate, given the benefits of immutable state, and idiomatic, given the controversial nature of IUOs.
 During my initial purge of IUOs from Conjugar, I was not mindful of this advantage, and I just made IUO view-controller properties optionals.
-Every time I then accessed those properties, I unwrapped the optionals using guard statements.
-But I now realize that PL allows view-controller properties to be non-optional.
-No guard boilerplate is required.
-Here is how that looks for BreedDetailVC:
+Every time I then accessed those properties, I unwrapped the optionals using guard

 class BreedDetailVC: UIViewController {